Raising Self-Esteem

 Feel joy again.

-I believe that you can overcome your challenges and be your true self, but sometimes we need a little guidance and push up the hill.
+I believe you have the strength to overcome your challenges and reconnect with your true self.
+Sometimes, though, we all need a little guidance and push up the hill to get there.

 Be You